 The Food and Drug Administration (FDA) recommends 68° to 77° Fahrenheit as the ideal temperature for laboratories with 30% to 50% humidity.
 Thus, good MEP design for healthcare laboratories must comply with this FDA guideline to avoid data inaccuracies in test results.
 HVAC system design and installation in healthcare laboratories and testing areas must consider similar compliance, health, and safety guidelines from the FDA and other regulatory boards.

 HVAC systems should also create a comfortable environment.
-This covers aspects like temperature and humidity, but also noise and air speed.
+This covers aspects like temperature and humidity, but also noise and airspeed.
 When HVAC systems produce air drafts and noise, the room will be uncomfortable even at the ideal temperature and relative humidity.
 This is unacceptable in healthcare buildings, especially in areas like patient rooms and surgery rooms.
 In many cases, a deficient HVAC design may even delay recovery.

-Glare from lighting systems is another aspect of comfort that is often overlooked, and this not only applies for healthcare.
+Glare from lighting systems is another aspect of comfort that is often overlooked, and this not only applies to healthcare.
 Architects and engineers should deliver a lighting design that does not cause visual discomfort for patients and health personnel.
 This involves an adequate selection of lighting fixtures, and also a layout that delivers uniform lighting without glare.

 Fire Protection and Emergency Power in Healthcare Buildings